Why Families Love Sandhill Pines

 A seasonal RV campground built for family, connection, and quiet escapes.

-At Sandhill Pines, we believe camping should feel like coming home-warm, calm, and full of connection.
+At Sandhill Pines, we believe camping should feel like coming home – warm, calm, and full of connection.
 Our land has been loved and cared for across generations, and it’s now a place where grandparents, parents, and kids make memories together, season after season.
+And all of it is just under an hour northeast of Winnipeg.
+You don’t have to travel far to find the pines.

 Seasonal Sites